 When you have decided on a new date for your wedding, expect a smaller guest list.
 At this time, be compassionate if some people decide not to travel or show up to your wedding due to the health risks.

-Review Your Wedding Insurance
+Review Your Event and Wedding Insurance

 If you had wedding insurance, go over it and contact your insurance agent to know if they have something like this covered.
 These are unprecedented times, and the chances of wedding insurers having this covered is highly unlikely.
 However, each plan is different and it is better to go over your plan when you’ve postponed your big day.

 When rescheduling your wedding day, be flexible and considerate.
 If you had scheduled your wedding on a Sunday, getting another Sunday later this year may be difficult, considering the fact that most gatherings have been postponed and are getting rescheduled.
+Wedding management will demand to change the process and make sure everything is happening in a uniform way.

 Grieve Over It!